serpentack/morpheus/README.md

   </picture>
 </p>

+> _You take the blue pill: the story ends, you wake up in your bed and believe whatever you want to believe.
+You take the red pill: you stay in Wonderland, and I show you how deep the rabbit hole goes._

-Morpheus is a companion tool used to enable the elusive Redpill feature set and differing tiers on applicable Windows 8 Milestone 1-3 builds without sacrificing pre-existing licensing functionality, in contrast to other contemporary tools of the era.
+Morpheus is a companion tool used to enable the elusive Redpill feature set and differing licensing tiers on applicable Windows 8 milestone 1-3 builds (and a select few Consumer Preview builds, up to ~8123) without sacrificing pre-existing licensing functionality, in contrast to other contemporary tools of the era.
 It makes use of Windows Software Protection Platform (SPP) licenses ripped directly from the official Windows Developer Preview (`WINMAIN_WIN8M3` 8102.101) and various tools to achieve the desired enablement state.

 <p align="center">
   <picture>